One-loop electromagnetic correlators of SQED in power-law inflation: Field strength correlators

 As we are only interested in superhorizon behaviour, this way we have avoided having to go through a more complicated computation of first computing a gauge-dependent object and only then acting with derivative operators to project out the physical information.
 In fact, it is not possible to perform the dimensionally regulated one-loop computation in power-law inflation, since the photon propagators have not been reported in $D$-dimensional power-law inflation, and would have to be computed first.

 Our computation captures the effects of the first diagram in Fig.~\ref{2pt fun}, which is the important one at superhorizon separations, and represents the reaction of the photon to the charge current fluctuations of the complex scalar induced by the expansion of the space-time (see Fig.~\ref{charged part prod}).
-We conclude this section by presenting the full expressions for the one-loop corrected equal-time correlators of electric and magnetic fields at superhorizon separations,
+The explicit expressions for the one-loop corrected equal-time correlators of electric and magnetic fields at super-Hubble separations follow from~(\ref{EE corr})--(\ref{BB corr}),

-where the short hand notation is,
+where the short hand notation is, \begingroup \allowdisplaybreaks

+\endgroup and where primes on~$\mathcal{K}$'s here denote a derivative with respect to the argument.
 Importantly, note that no matter how small the coupling constant~$q$ is, given enough time the one-loop correction will dominate over the tree-level contribution due to power-law secular growth.
 Moreover, note that one-loop corrections satisfy a hierarchy.
 Apart from the numerical coefficients, and the tensor structures, the~$(BB)$ correlator is down by a factor~$\bigl( \mathcal{H} \| \Delta\vec{x} \| \bigr)$ compared to the~$(EB)$ correlator, which is down by a factor~$\bigl( \mathcal{H} \| \Delta\vec{x} \| \bigr)$ compared to the~$(EE)$ correlator.
 We will see in Sec.~\ref{sec: Superhorizon hierarchies} this is not a peculiarity of the model, but rather a generic feature of E\&M correlators in inflation.